Vision and Mission

 Translational Research Alliance (TRA)

-The Translational Research Alliance links clinical and translational investigators at UCSD, VA San Diego, Rady Children’s Hospital, and Palomar Pomerado Health with basic science researchers at the Salk Institute, the Sanford Burnham Prebys Medical Discovery Institute, the La Jolla Institute of Allergy and Immunology (LIAI), the J. Craig Venter Institute (JCVI), and San Diego State University (SDSU) in order to foster collaboration and resource-sharing, and to decrease barriers to interaction.
+The Translational Research Alliance links clinical and translational investigators at UC San Diego, VA San Diego, Rady Children’s Hospital, and Palomar Pomerado Health with basic science researchers at the Salk Institute, the Sanford Burnham Prebys Medical Discovery Institute, the La Jolla Institute of Allergy and Immunology (LIAI), the J. Craig Venter Institute (JCVI), and San Diego State University (SDSU) in order to foster collaboration and resource-sharing, and to decrease barriers to interaction.
 It also facilitates technology transfer and the development of novel therapies with our partner institutions and industry, and increases interaction with CONNECT and BIOCOM.

 - The Galvanizing Engineering in Medicine (GEM) program brings engineers and clinicians together to develop innovative technologies that can be applied to solving challenging problems in medical care.
 The program is a collaboration with the UC San Diego Institute of Engineering in Medicine